The Children of Lir: A Fascinating Irish Legend

 The Singing Swans

-For 300 years, the Children of Lir lived in the Derravaragh lake, where they were not totally isolated from people.
+For 300 years, the Children of Lir lived in the Derravaragh lake, where they were not isolated from people.
 Bodhbh, Lir, and people from all across Ireland frequently visited the swans to listen to their beautiful voices.

 In some versions of the story, their father and grandfather lived by the lake.
 Either way, after 300 years, the children left the lake and headed alone to the Sea of Moyle.
 For their protection, the king issued a law that no one was ever allowed to harm a swan.